 American women seek more than $66M in damages from US Soccer

-Players on the U.S. women's national team are seeking more than $66 million in damages as part their gender discrimination suit against the U.S. Soccer Federation, part of a slew of court papers filed Thursday night ahead of a scheduled May trial.
+Players on the U.S. women's national team are seeking more than $66 million in damages as part of their gender discrimination lawsuit against the U.S. Soccer Federation.

+The damages were included in slew of papers filed Thursday night in U.S. District Court in Los Angeles ahead of a trial scheduled trial to start May 5.

-Among the dozens of documents entered into the case record in U.S. District Court in Los Angeles were the separate collective bargaining agreements of the U.S. men's and women's teams.
-They showed a disparity in bonuses but also highlighted the different structures of the deals, including guaranteed salaries for the women and benefits the men do not receive from the federation.
+Among the documents filed were the separate collective bargaining agreements of the U.S. men's and women's teams, which had not previously been made public.

-As part of the preparation for a May 5 trial in the class-action suit, both sides revealed parts of pre-trial depositions.
+“In the most recent CBA negotiation, USSF repeatedly said that equal pay was not an option regardless of pay structure,” Levinson said in a statement.
+“USSF proposed a `pay to play structure' with less pay across the board.
+In every instance for a friendly or competitive match, the women players were offered less pay that their male counterparts.
+This is the very definition of gender discrimination, and of course the players rejected it.”

+The lawsuit has drawn worldwide attention.
+When the U.S. won the World Cup final last summer in France, fans in the crowd chanted ``Equal Pay!
+Equal Pay!"

-U.S. women's star Megan Rapinoe, the reigning FIFA Player of the Year, said during a Jan.
-16 deposition that Russell Sawyer, an outside lawyer for the USSF, stated during a bargaining session in June 2016 that “market realities are such that the women do not deserve to be paid equally to the men.”
+Also among the documents filed Thursday were pre-trial depositions.
+Megan Rapinoe, the reigning FIFA Player of the Year, was deposed Jan.
+16. She said Russell Sawyer, an outside lawyer for the USSF, stated during a bargaining session in June 2016 that “market realities are such that the women do not deserve to be paid equally to the men.”

 USSF President Carlos Cordeiro was asked during a Jan.
 29 deposition about a statement he made when campaigning that "our female players have not been treated equally."